Best Loire Valley wines to buy

 France's historic region of Loire Valley is home to a surprisingly diverse collection of wine, including Pouilly Fumé, Crémant and popular Sancerre

-The Loire is the longest river in France, covering 625 miles from its source in the mountains of the Massif Central to Saint-Nazaire on the wild Atlantic coast.
-Known as the ‘garden of France’, its dreamy, bucolic valley is dotted with hundreds of turreted châteaux, dating from the late 15th century when the royal court was based here, as well as thousands of vineyards producing great-value wines.
+Known as the ‘garden of France’, the dreamy, bucolic Loire valley is dotted with hundreds of turreted châteaux, dating from the late 15th century when the royal court was based here, as well as thousands of vineyards producing great-value wines.

 Crisp muscadet whites are made from the melon de bourgogne grape and are dream matches for the oysters and other seafood found on the nearby Atlantic coast, while sauvignon blanc is used in the classy dry wines from Sancerre and Pouilly-Fumé at the eastern end of the valley, and in the central Touraine region where better value is often found.